GluuFederation/docs-ce-prod/3.1.3/source/operation/faq.md

 ## How do I present a different login page depending on where the user came from (i.e. based on the SP/RP)?

-### SAML
-The SAML IDP sends an authorization request to oxAuth for user authentication..
+**SAML:** The SAML IDP sends an authorization request to oxAuth for user authentication..
 In the request there is a JWT state parameter which contains a claim called `relyingPartyId`.
 You can use this `relyingPartyId` to render the proper form based on the SP... so `SP=relyingPartyId`.
+)
+**OpeniD Connect:** In OpenID Connect, clients (RPs) can use `acr_values` to request a certain authentication flow.
+In the Gluu Server `acr_values` correspond to authentication interception scripts.
+A basic example might be having a specific `acr_value` for `app1`.
+When App 1 sends users to your IDP for login, it can specify `"acr_values": ["app1"]` to notify your Gluu Server to present the desired login flow for that app.
+Learn more about acr's and authentication scripts in the [Authentication Guide](../authn-guide/intro.md).

  ## How to add new index in Symas OpenLDAP
  ### Introduction